Investigators who are citing shared resources in publications should use the description of those resources below.

 Established in the 1970s, the Biostatistics core provides statistical consultation and analysis for all researchers within the Dartmouth scientific and clinical community.
 Specific services include study design, statistical review, and interim monitoring for clinical trial protocols; statistical design and expert collaboration for large-scale clinical trial and epidemiology studies; experimental design and specialized statistical methods for integrative biology and laboratory-based research; statistical data management expertise; and specialized statistical software support and hardware access.

 The Bioinformatics core consists of a comprehensive suite of bioinformatics tools and other resources along with an expert and diverse staff to meet the needs of Dartmouth researchers conducting basic, translational and clinical research.
 Services include applied bioinformatics and data mining; computer programming and software engineering; database development and administration; and high-performance computing and systems administration.
-The Bioinformatics group works closely with Biostatistics, and the Information Technology group of Norris Cotton Cancer Center.
+The Bioinformatics group works closely with Biostatistics, and the Information Technology group of Dartmouth Cancer Center.

 Clinical Pharmacology (Lionel D. Lewis, MB, BCh., MD, Director; Darcy Bates, PhD, Co-Director)